Circadian Rhythm: Biological Sleep Rhythm Explained

 - Stick to a regular sleep-wake schedule, even on the weekends.

-- Avoid exercising or eating within a couple of hours of bedtime.
+- Avoid exercising or eating heavy meals within a couple of hours of bedtime.
 Exercise increases alertness, so it’s ideal for the morning or afternoon.
 Eating also activates the nervous system, and late-night munching can impair rest.
 If you need a snack, opt for sleep-promoting foods, such as cherries, lavender tea, or nuts.